modernaweb/black-widgets/README.md

 ## Changelog

+### 1.3.6 — 2024-XX-XX
+- Added: SVG size and color style for Black Icon Box Prov
+- Fixed: Cross-site scripting (XSS) vulnerability in some widgets; Thanks to Patchstack.

 ### 1.3.5 — 2024-03-03
 - Compatibility: Elementor v3.19 and all experiments and features
 - Added: Width option for Black Image Pro